bharathajjarapu/Researchify/README.md

 # 📚 Researchify

 Welcome to the **AI Research Assistant** project!
-This nifty tool harnesses the power of Large Language Models (LLMs) and advanced web searching to help you craft top-notch reports on any topic.
-Whether you're a student cramming for a paper or a researcher looking to dive deep, this assistant has got your back! 🤓✨
+This nifty tool harnesses the power of Large Language Models (LLMs) and advanced web searching to help you craft top-notch reports on any topic. 🤓✨

 ## 🌟 Features